 Branding is everything in the world of intangibles and endless competition.
 You need to stand out with your name, logo, and URL and mean something more than the run-of-the-mill brands.
 Get creative.
 Develop the best-fit brand name, logo and start with the available URLs.
 Give your brand the right look and feel.
 Create an arresting logo luring employees, customers and partners from the first day.
 Great ideas give rise to great brands.
 Connect the branding of your idea to your customer on a personal level.
 You know who your customers are.
 Now find out what makes them tick and how best to deliver your idea to them.

 You need to answer the 4 questions every brand must answer and these are –

 • Why should they care?

 The premise of brand strategy development in startup marketing is an important central aspect of generating leads, acquiring new customers and growing business.
 Your customers should know what your brand stands for.
-Only with brand development, can you compete effectively.
-Branding in marketing for startups is an essential component to the process of meeting the demands that people have for excellence.
-It results in higher sales of not only your product, but also your mission and philosophy.
+Only with brand development, can you compete effectively?
+Branding in marketing for startups is an essential component of the process of meeting the demands that people have for excellence.
+It results in higher sales of not only your product but also your mission and philosophy.

 The Role of Web Presence in Marketing Strategy for Startups

 Your web presence is both more important and more complicated than ever, in the current scenario.
 In the age of social media and digital marketing, you do not need just a functional website but a sophisticated website performing multiple roles.
 It should not be there just being an information-spewing tool, it should be an application for your customer.
 You will also need a rich blog site, and dynamic Facebook, Linkedin, and Twitter pages to say the least.
 Before launch, get your web presence absolutely right.
 It is not all about the design.
 The most relevant keywords, SEO tags, and visual elements are important as well.